-Concrete patios and driveways are renowned for their hard-wearing properties.
+Concrete patios and driveways, be it, liquid limestone or exposed aggregate, are renowned for their hard-wearing properties.
 While these types of floors exhibit durable properties, that doesn’t mean they’re impervious to stains.
 Over time, concrete surfaces are bound to get stained with car oil, rust, foliage stains, and all sorts of blemishes.
 Thankfully, you can get rid of these stains with a little bit of elbow grease and a few handy tips.
 If you find yourself dealing with stubborn concrete stains, these tried-and-true treatments will help eliminate those unsightly splotches and restore the look of your patio or driveway.

 Oil stains leave unsightly blots on concrete floors.
 Once they dry up, they can be a bit difficult to remove so the best thing to do is to treat the spill as soon as possible.
 You can tackle these stains by blotting the oil with tissue paper and pouring clay or clumping cat litter on the residue.
 Leave the clay to sit for at least an hour (or overnight if the spills are extensively large) before sweeping everything up.
 You’ll find that most, if not all of the oil stains have been removed.